phpearth/docs/faq/misc/structure.md

   phpunit.xml.dist # PHPUnit configuration file
 ```

-Above example has longer list of directories in the root project directory and
+Above example has longer list of directories in the root directory and less
-less depth to browse for particular file.
-You can merge certain types of files
+depth to browse for particular file and locate them faster.
+You can merge certain
-together or refactor that differently to suit your project needs.
-When possible,
+types of files together or refactor that differently to suit your project needs.
+Find some balance for your use case between the too long list of items and too
-apply separation of concerns.
+many subfolders to browse.
+When possible, apply separation of concerns.

 ## Public directory